manuelesvi/Literatura/Ayn Rand/Notes.md

 > Dagny Taggart had announced that the first train would be not a passenger express loaded with celebrities and politicians, as was the custom, but a freight special.
 The freight came from farms, from lumber yards, from mines all over the country, from distant places whose last means of survival were the new factories of Colorado.[^81]

+> A solitary figure stood at every mile post.
+Some were young schoolboys, others were so old that the silhouetes of their bodies looked bent against the sky.
+All of them were armed, with anything they had found, from costly rifles to ancient muskets.
+All of them wore railroad caps.
+They were the sons of Taggart employees, and old railroad men who had retired after a full lifetime of Taggart service.
+They had come, unsummoned, to guard this train.
+As the engine went past him, every man in his turn stood erect, at attention, and raised his gun in a military salute.[^82]

+> She glanced at Rearden.
+He stood against the wall, unaware of the crowds, indifferent to admiration.
+He was watching the performance of the track and train with an expert's intensity of professional interest, his bearing suggested that he would kick aside, as irrelevant, any thought such as "They like it," when the thought ringing in his mind was "It works!"[^83]

 [^78] p.
 207
 [^79] p.
 213
 [^80] p.
 214
 [^81] p.
 216
+[^82] p.
+227
+[^83] p.
+228

+---

+# Chapter 9 - The Sacred and The Profane

+> "What I feel for you is contempt.
+But it's nothing, compared to the contempt I feel for myself.
+I don't love you.
+I've never loved anyone.
+I wanted you from the first moment I saw you.
+I wanted you as one wants a whore -for the same reason and purpose.
+I spent two years damning myself, because I thought you were above a desire of this kind.
+You're not.
+You're as vile an animal as I am.
+I should loathe my discovering it.
+I don't.
+Yesterday, I would have killed anyone who'd tell me that you were capable of doing what I've had you do.
+Today, I would give my life not to let it be otherwise, not to have you be anything but the bitch you are.
+All the greatness that I saw in you -I would not take it in exchange for the obscenity of your talent at an animal's sensation of pleasure.
+We were two great beings, you and I, proud of our strength, weren't we?
+Well, this is all that's left of us -and I want no self-deception about it."[^84]

+[^84] p.
+238